jeffcorpuz/scripts/fun/wholesomify/README.md

     terraform clean
     ```

 Now you're all set!
-Enjoy the wholesome content delivered by your Wholesomify Reddit bot.
+Enjoy the daily dose of wholesome content delivered by your SlackBot.